CodeYourFuture/CYF-Workshops/components-2/readme.md

 ## Find your docs

-Set a whole class [timer for 10 minutes](https://www.google.com/search?q=10+minute+time).
+Set a whole class [timer for 10 minutes](https://www.google.com/search?q=10+minute+timer).

 Deployed from this repo is a [mini design system](https://cyf-workshops.netlify.app/components-2).
 This design system has several documented components, and some also have javascript files.

 Your mission is to find the docs for each component with an associated script file, and read them.
 Discuss your findings.
+Here are some things to consider:

 Look at the pages on the website with Devtools.
 Compare the Inspect view with the source code you can see in the files.
 How are they different?
 How are HTML and the DOM different?

+[What is a module](https://www.freecodecamp.org/news/javascript-modules-beginners-guide/)?
+What does this code do `<script type="module">import Header from "./docs/header/header.js";</script>` ?

 <!--{{</note>}}-->